kevinsimper/unity-issue/README.md

 The backend is implemented with Node.js which is fast but not fast compared to Golang and others which can be static compiled.
 If later scaling becomes an issue part of the authencation can be rewritten in Golang or similar.

 Tradeoffs: Little validation of input was implemented.
 Only validation is from the GraphQL schema.

+### Tests

+Tests are written with Jest and using mocks to ensure that certain functions are called.

+CI is configured on Github on each commit.
+Setup can be found in `./github/workflows`

 ### Signup / Login